jjgonzalez2491/MARLEY_V2/README.md

 ### Evaluation

-To evaluate trained agents:
+To evaluate trained agents (used the configuration file to select the corresponding checkpoint and algorithm):
 ```bash
 python data_CM_CfD.py
 ```
 > **Note:** The evaluation script reads a RLLIB checkpoint obtained after training.
-For testing purposes, an exemplary checkpoint for a system with **16 agents** under **capacity market and CfD mechanisms** is provided in the `checkpoints/` folder.
+For testing purposes, an exemplary checkpoint for a system with **16 agents**, for both IPPO and MAPPO configurations, is provided in the `checkpoints/` folder.

 ### Data Files